UrkiMimi/heckdocs/docs/items/objects.md

 ### Notes

 * `#!json "spawnEffect": bool` Set to false and the note spawn effect will be hidden.
 True and the note spawn effect will spawn regardless of player setting.
-* `#!json "disableNoteDebris": bool` When true, cutting the note spawns will not debris.
+* `#!json "disableDebris": bool` When true, cutting the note spawns will not debris.